firstdraft/guides/introduction-to-ruby.md

 This is a minimal introduction to the Ruby programming language, intended to get you far enough to begin using the Ruby on Rails web application framework.

-To get started, visit [this page](https://github.com/appdev-projects/ruby-intro) and follow the instructions to download the code to your Cloud9 workspace.
+To get started, visit [this repository](https://github.com/appdev-projects/ruby-intro) and set up a [Cloud9 workspace as usual](https://guides.firstdraft.com/getting-started-with-cloud9.html).

-Once you've downloaded the starter code and are at a Terminal prompt within the project folder, type the following command and then press <kbd>return</kbd>:
+Once `bin/setup` is complete, at a new Terminal prompt `$`, type:

 ```
 rails console
 ```

+and press <kbd>return</kbd>.
 You should end up at a prompt that says `[1] pry(main)> ` and looks something like this:

+(You may not have to `cd` into the folder; ignore that part.)

 ![](/assets/ruby-intro-launch-rails-console.png)

 You have launched an app called the Rails Console that is an interactive playground; it allows you to try out the Ruby language as you read about it below.

+You're now ready to start reading the introduction below.
 As you read, try out each new Ruby concept at the prompt.

+If you make a typo and the console gets into a weird state or infinite loop, you can always close the terminal tab and open a fresh one by clicking the green circled + icon and `rails console` again.

 Have fun!

 ## What is Ruby?